LiteOpenSource/GeminiLite-Laravel/README.md

 ## Why use Gemini lite instead other open source Gemini Sdk?

 Thanks to its minimalist **syntax based on Facades**, you can integrate AI functionalities effortlessly.
-Soon, it will include a **token and request limit management system inspired by Laravel Permission**, perfect for streamlining monetizable projects.
+Soon, it will include a **✨token and request limit management system inspired by Laravel Permission✨**, perfect for streamlining monetizable projects.
 Moreover, **its support is guaranteed until 2026**, as it will be used in two projects set to be launched into production this year.Support the project and help extend its lifespan.
 If you'd like to contribute, feel free to contact me.

 ## Features